pclus/multilayerLFP/README.md

 ## LFP Data:

-The "pre" data in the matlab file has been transcribed to a binary file using For convenience, a binary file with all the "pre" data has been stored in `1_Raw/pre.bin`.
+The "pre" and "post" data in the matlab file have been transcribed to a binary files for convenience.
+The "pre" data has been stored in `1_Raw/pre.bin`, and the "post" data has been stored in `1_Raw/pre.bin`.
-This file has been created by running this code in Matlab:
+These files have been created by running this code in Matlab:

 ```
 mf=matfile('1_Raw/Suj9.mat');

 pre=mf.Suj9(1,1);
 fid=fopen("pre.bin","w"); fwrite(fid,pre{1}(:,:),'double'); fclose(fid)

+post=mf.Suj9(2,1);
+fid=fopen("post.bin","w"); fwrite(fid,post{1}(:,:),'double'); fclose(fid)
 ```
-To read this binary file notice that the matrix dimensions of `pre` are 384x2250000 and that Matlab stores in column major.
+To read these binary files notice that the matrix dimensions of each, `pre` and `post`, are 384x2250000 and that Matlab stores in column major.

-The function `readbin` can be used to read such binary file.
+The function `readbin` can be used to read such binary files.
 Source code is stored in the `Tools`directory.
 The usage of the function is